bhazard/chef-repo/README.md

 Configuration
 =============

-The repository contains a knife configuration file.

-* .chef/knife.rb

-The knife configuration file `.chef/knife.rb` is a repository specific configuration file for knife.
-If you're using Hosted Chef, you can download one for your organization from the management console.
+The config file, `.chef/knife.rb` is a repository specific configuration file for knife.
+If you're using the Chef Platform, you can download one for your organization from the management console.
 If you're using the Open Source Chef Server, you can generate a new one with `knife configure`.
 For more information about configuring Knife, see the Knife documentation.

 https://docs.chef.io/knife.html